 \subsection{Massless-PM-PM interactions}

-In this section we consider the cubic interactions between two partially-massless fields and one massless spin-2.
-The basis of operators is of the form \eqref{TwohOperatorBasis}, where $h_{(1)\mu\nu}$ is massless and the two $h_{(2)\mu\nu}$'s are partially-massless.
+In this section we consider the cubic interactions between two partially massless fields and one massless spin-2.
+The basis of operators is of the form \eqref{TwohOperatorBasis}, where $h_{(1)\mu\nu}$ is massless and the two $h_{(2)\mu\nu}$'s are partially massless.
 Imposing gauge invariance, we find a single branch of solutions which holds in arbitrary dimensions.
 The family of solutions depend on five free parameters, the coefficients

 are fixed, while the 5 parameters $b_{3a}, b_{3b}, b_{4a}, b_{4b}$ and $b_5$ are free.
 The above results match the counting of \cite{Joung:2012rv}: there is one operator whose highest derivative components are $\mathcal{O}(\nabla^{6})$, two whose are $\mathcal{O}(\nabla^{4})$, and two whose are $\mathcal{O}(\nabla^{2})$.